 You'd think that the complete eradication of all kids under the age of ten would be a bit depressing, but people seem to take it in stride.
 Given how much disruption this would have on the global population, this approaches Cosy Catastrophe levels.

 The often questionable interpretations of the Bible.
 For instance, the fourth horseman from the book of Revelation, also known as Death, is said to apparently be the Antichrist by Bruce Barnes, the priest.
 Thing is, the word "Antichrist" isn't mentioned a single time in the book of Revelation.
-In fact, opinions vary a lot on whether the Antichrist is supposed to be the name of a specific person or just an adjective, like "anti-communist."
+In fact, opinions vary a lot on whether the Antichrist is supposed to be the name of a specific person or just an adjective, like "anti-communist" (as it is used in the Epistles of John).
 So having Bruce say that the fourth horseman is apparently the Antichrist is just stupid.

 The plotline about the recruitment of Rayford, a civilian airline employee, as pilot for Air Force One.
 In case the name of the plane didn't make this clear, The Other Wiki has a list of all previous Air Force One pilots.
 All were military officers, none below Lieutenant Colonel.